 Images from the building process are available here.

-Tvisöngur is realized in cooperation with Skaftell – Center for Visual Art, East Iceland.
-It is supported by the Municipality of Seyðisfjörður, Síldarvinnslan hf, Blue Water Shipping, Goethe-Institut Dänemark and Nordecon Betoon, Estonia, Rosario Nuin architect.
+Tvisöngur is realized in cooperation with Skaftfell – Center for Visual Art, East Iceland.
+It is supported by the Municipality of Seyðisfjörður, Síldarvinnslan hf, Gullberg ehf, Blue Water Shipping, The Cultural Council of East Iceland, Goethe-Institut Dänemark and Nordecon Betoon OÜ, Estonia and Rosario Nuin architect.